psycopg/psycopg/docs/adaptation.rst

     from the context, but this may fail in some contexts and may require a cast.

-    :param src: The type that will be managed by this dumper.
+    :param cls: The type that will be managed by this dumper.
-    :type src: type
+    :type cls: type
     :param context: The context where the transformation is performed.
 If not specified the conversion might be inaccurate, for instance it will not be possible to know the connection encoding or the server date format.